Bachelor of Science in Energy and Environmental Policy

 A Multi-Disciplinary Approach

 The ENEP undergraduate degree provides students with cross-disciplinary knowledge and analytical skills to address local, national and global energy and environmental issues.
 Students integrate the methods of economics, policy analysis, environmental geography, science and engineering to solve fundamental energy and environmental problems.

 What’s Special About the Program?

-The University has the distinction of having the first Ph.D. and Master’s degrees in the combined field of energy and environmental policy in the United States.
-CEEP administers these graduate programs and has supported research and education since 1980 in the field.
-An international panel of experts ranked the Center and its graduate program as among the three best in the field.
+The University has the distinction of having created the first Ph.D., Master and Undergraduate degrees in the combined field of energy and environmental policy in the United States.
+CEEP led the efforts to create these graduate programs and has supported research and education since 1980 in the field.
+An international panel of experts ranked the Center among the three best in the field.

 The undergraduate ENEP program builds upon CEEP’s success to provide undergraduate students with rigorous preparation for careers in this rapidly growing field.

 Through this unique cross-disciplinary program, students combine courses in policy analysis, economics, the social and natural sciences, and engineering with CEEP’s well-established internship program to learn in the classroom AND in the practical settings of government, industry, think tanks and environmental organizations.
 In this way, analytical training and experience-based learning enable the student to apply knowledge to real world challenges.

 The degree draws on the wide-ranging expertise of faculty from across the University.
 Advisors are drawn from the Physics, Engineering, Economics, Political Science, Geography, Communications, Public Policy and CEEP’s own faculty.

 CEEP’s Computer Lab contains software and analytical tools that enable students to perform statistical, econometric and GIS (geographical information system) research.